tlphat/ministore/README.md

 - Concurrent storing and retrieving mechanism for STRING and LIST entries.
 - Snapshotting (for persistence and data recovery).
 - Ministore server is able to serve 10,000 requests per second with 0 error rate (tested on a computer with 10 cores).
+Check out our [test plan](./benchmark/throughput.jmx).

 For more details, refer to [Ministore Server Features](./server/doc/features.md) and [Concurrency Test](./server/doc/concurrency.md).